 Old Blue and Green Recycling Bins:

-We encourage you to keep your curbside bins and reuse them for an alternative purpose such as storing toys or lawncare supplies.
+Residents were encouraged to keep their curbside recycling bins and reuse them for an alternative purpose such as storing toys or lawncare supplies.
 Do not store any bins that you want to keep at your collection point.
-After you receive your one-sort cart, any old bins left at your collection area will be collected by City crews for recycling and cannot be returned.
+Any old bins left at your collection area will be collected by City crews for recycling and cannot be returned.

 Our crews cannot pick up your recycling if there is a problem with it.
-Unacceptable recycling will be marked with an educational recycling tag.
+Unacceptable recycling will be marked with a recycling educational tag.
 If you find a tag, please read it over to understand what the issue with the recycling is, correct the problem, and place your recycling out on your next recycling day.

 Some reasons why your recycling may not be picked up include: